Advertiser Disclosure

 Final Thoughts

-From what we have seen in this series thus far, the World of Hyatt program offers the highest cents-per-point value for Hyatt luxury hotels.
-Marriott comes in second due to the sheer number of properties in its portfolio.
-With respect to luxury Hilton hotels, we are putting its value in third place with IHG luxury options coming in last place.
+With respect to luxury Hilton hotels, we put its value in third place, with IHG luxury options coming in last place.
+The World of Hyatt program offers the highest cents-per-point value for Hyatt luxury hotels.
+Marriott comes in second for the sheer number of properties in its portfolio.

-It’s not all doom and gloom when booking luxury Hilton hotels.
-The ability to receive top-tier Diamond status with a Hilton credit card alone is fantastic!
-Compare this to having to stay 100 nights at Marriott and 60 nights at Hyatt and can you see how much easier it is to attain Hilton Diamond status.
+It’s not all doom and gloom when booking luxury Hilton hotels, though.
+Receiving top-tier Diamond status with a Hilton credit card alone is fantastic!
+Compare this to having to stay 100 nights at Marriott and 60 nights at Hyatt, and can you see how much easier it is to attain Hilton Diamond status.

 The information regarding the Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.